• Home

 Alternative rock (also called alternative music, alt

-rock or simply alternative) is a genre of rock music and a term used to describe a diverse musical movement that emerged from the independent music underground of the 1980s and became widely popular by the 1990s.
+or simply alternative) is a genre of rock music and a term used to describe a diverse musical movement that emerged from the independent music underground of the 1980s and became widely popular by the 1990s.
 Although the term was most commonly associated in it commercial heyday with a loud, distorted guitar sound, its

 original meaning was broader, referring to a generation of musicians unified by